Jays-Network/NexusComs/BACKEND_SETUP.md

 ./start-dev.sh
 ```

+This will start:
+- Backend on port 3000 (with web UI at http://localhost:3000)
+- Frontend on port 8081 (Expo app)

 ## Environment Variables
 The following secrets are required (already configured):
 - `STREAM_API_KEY`: Your Stream API key (also exposed as EXPO_PUBLIC_STREAM_API_KEY for client)
 - `STREAM_API_SECRET`: Your Stream API secret (NEVER exposed to client)

 ## API Endpoints

+### GET /
+Serves the web UI for testing the authentication service.

+**Response:** HTML page with interactive form

 ### POST /api/auth/stream-token
 Generates a Stream authentication token for a user.